codyhouse/codyhouse-framework/README.md

-# Framework
+# CodyHouse's Framework
-The CodyHouse's framework is a system of [SCSS](https://sass-lang.com/) globals representing the base upon which you can build the style of your web project.
+The CodyHouse's framework is a system of SCSS globals representing the base upon which you can build the style of your web project.

 The framework serves three main purposes: